Skip to main content

 3. Be cautious of changes to payment details

-Some impersonation scams will request a redirection of payment to a fraudulent account.
-If you receive a request from a business or someone you know asking for a payment to be made to a different account, always verify it with them over the phone or face to face.
+Scammers may also impersonate friends, family or businesses to try to get you to redirect payments into a fraudulent account.
+If you receive a request from a business or someone you know asking to pay them into a different account than normal, always verify it with them over the phone or face to face.

 Some scammers will use phone calls to try and get you to hand over personal information.
-They do this by pretending to be your bank or financial institution, or another trusted body.
+They do this by pretending to be your bank or financial institution, or another trusted entity.
 If a caller starts asking you personal questions or asking to run a security check, hang up and contact the bank or business directly, on a number or email address you’ve used before.

 • Bendigo Bank will never request personal information such as a pin or password or ask you to login to online services from an email or SMS text message.